Ollatomiwa/Ollatomiwa/README.md

-- 👋 Hi, I’m @Ollatomiwa, I am a Web developer
+- 👋 Hi, I’m @Ollatomiwa, I am a Software developer
-- 👀 I’m interested in developing creative web designs and database structure
+- 👀 I’m interested in developing creative software designs and database structure
-- 🌱 Proficient in Frontend and Backend development
+- 🌱 Proficient in both Frontend and Backend development
 - 💞️ I’m looking to collaborate on both Frontend and back end development
 - 📫 How to reach me Gmail: ajaomoshood@gmail.com, Twitter:@Ollatomiwa